bhisaac/5eFP/5eFP-SRD.md

 During the affected creature's turn, it can roll any of your action dice and add the result to an ability check or attack roll it makes.
 The creature can wait until after it rolls the d20 before deciding to use any of your action dice, but must decide before the GM says whether the roll succeeds or fails.
 Once your action dice are rolled, they are returned to you.
 If the creature has one or more of your action dice and gains more, it decides whether to keep the ones it has or gain the new ones.
 Any discarded or unused action dice are returned to you.

-## Magic Performance

-Your bardic magic lets you use your voice or any instrument you wield more effectively.
-You roll with advantage whenever you make CHA checks with your voice or an instrument you're wielding.

 ## Resonant (Action, Encounter)

-You can use your voice and musical instruments to great effect.
+You are proficient with musical instruments and your voice, and can use them to great effect.
 You can have up to three musical instruments from bagpipes, drum, dulcimer, flute, lute, lyre, horn, pan flute, shawm, or viol in your inventory without them counting against your equipment slots.

 If a game feature has the resonant keyword, you can affect it using your voice or musical instruments, such as sharing a stirring speech or a musical performance, provided you aren't prevented from making sounds.
 If you use this feature this way, you make a CHA check.
 A success counts as two successes, and a critical success satisfies all requirements to resolve the conflict within the encounter.